SoftUni-Internal/interactive-content/EN/06-Nested-Loops/07-Homework.md

 ## Description
 Create a program, that:
 * Reads a **number** from the console
-* Finds all **3-digit numbers** that produce this number when multyplying all their digits.
+* Finds all **3-digit numbers** that produce this number when multyplying all their digits by each other.

 ## Example